ffwff/hana/DOCUMENTATION.md

 Once set, keys from record B can be used or called from record A. Record A's keys will of course override record B's keys if they are set. **There's no distinction between records and instances of records.**

-You can define a record through a function like this:
+You can define a record through a statement like this:

 ```
 record Person